Most people think learning more than one language at a time is a recipe for burnout.

 Is It Possible To Learn Every Language?

 Theoretically, yes.
-Given enough time and access to socially contingent partners who can correct your mistakes
+Given enough time and access to socially contingent partners who can correct your mistakes.

 But we face limited time.
 Many of us also have working memory issues that limit our ability to focus on sounds and structures we haven’t encountered before.

-And we also face the fact that many languages simply aren’t in use at all.
 In some cases, there are languages that are used by such small numbers of people that accessing qualified learners will present a substantial challenge.
-Limited access to teachers is an obstacle I’ve faced when trying to find language instruction in indigenous languages in both Canada and Australia.

 Of course, limited access to teachers shouldn’t discourage you whatsoever.